dmorrison42/gnome-extension-show-ip/README.md

   * display the public IPs not only private IPs
   * remember the preferred network interface to display by default
   * support IPv6 display
+  * add a preference menu to configure public ip mechanism, preferred network and maybe ipv6

 ### Author